-Everything you need to know before visiting the land of smile you can find here.
+Everything you need to know before visiting the land of smile you can find in our comprehensive Thailand Travel tips Guide here.

-For long trips (e.g. Bangkok/Ayutthaya to Chiang Mai) it is worth it spending a couple dollars more for the VIP bus or any other that offers more space per person.
+For long trips (e.g. Bangkok/Ayutthaya to Chiang Mai) it is worth it to spend a couple of dollars more for the VIP bus or any other that offers more space per person.
 This way you can sleep better.

-Just make sure to catch the night bus as you will also save money for not having to pay accommodation for that night.
+Just make sure to catch the night bus as you will also save money by not having to pay for accommodation for that night.